 By using local anesthesia and more efficient technologies, these modern liposculpture approaches result in quicker recoveries and slimmer contours that match your desired aesthetic.

 With these three techniques, we can safely rely on local anesthesia.
-Often referred to as “twilight sedation”, local anesthesia blocks only the targeted nerves from communicating with the brain, leaving the central nervous system unaffected and avoiding an altered mental state.
+Local anesthesia blocks only the targeted nerves from communicating with the brain, leaving the central nervous system unaffected and avoiding an altered mental state.
 This approach lets patients remain comfortably conscious during their procedure.
 Also, they don’t have to face the added risk or spend days recovering from anesthesia’s side effects.
 Patients who choose a modern liposculpture technique are back to their daily routines quicker, showing off their new curves in no time!

 Simply put, these techniques reach the fat that traditional liposuction can’t.
 With merely an aspirating cannula, surgeons who perform traditional liposuction have to do multiple passes through fatty tissue to suction out the desired amount.
 Even then, not all the fat can be treated, leaving the patient with less-than-desirable results such as contour irregularities.
 Advanced liposuction techniques improve the surgeon’s ability to effectively remove more fat.
 So, patients are left with enhanced results that are uniquely sculpted to their natural contours.